Guacamole-Stuffed Fajita Burgers

 FajiThis post is sponsored by Casabella.
-As always, all opinions and recipe are my own.
-Thanks for supporting the brands that support The Speckled Palate!
+As always, all opinions and recipes are my own.

 Cinco de Mayo is FRIDAY.

 (If this post was going live earlier, I’d make a, “It’s gonna be May,” comment here, but alas…)